whatsinport

-Livorno (Leghorn in english) has a new cruise terminal at the Calata Punto Franco and is 0,5 km from the city center.
+Livorno (Leghorn in English) has a new cruise terminal at the Calata Punto Franco called "Alto Fondale" (only used for "turnarounds") and is 0,5 km from the city center.
 Airports: Pisa 13 Km, Florence 80 Km, Railway Station: 3 Kilometres.

-Large ships dock at the container terminal, where you are not allowed to walk, shuttle buses will be provided, sometimes free depending on the cruise line.
+Large ships dock at the container terminal (Porto Industriale), where you are not allowed to walk, shuttle buses will be provided, 5 Euro, cash only, sometimes free depending on the cruise line.
+The shuttles will drop you off at the Piazza Grande.
 Taxis will also be available.
-The shuttles will drop you off at the Piazza Grande.
+Here you can buy at the tobacconists bus and train tickets to Pisa (7.40 Euro return) and Florence.
+(20.60 euro retum)

 Tip: If you are on a large cruise ship or if there are more cruise ships in port: Try to be one of the first to get off board, take (share) a taxi and take the train.
 Things otherwise might get very hectic.
 A ships organized excursion is the other option.